LucaRainone/RainCalendar/README.md

  ```
 ### jQuery

- loading `RainCalendar.jquery.min.js` you have available the object as jQuery plugin `rainCalendar`
+ Loading `RainCalendar.jquery.min.js` you have available the object as jQuery plugin `rainCalendar`
   ```javascript
   // example
  $('#calendar').rainCalendar({